Class H Felony in Wisconsin Sentencing, Penalties & Fines

 Charges FAQ

-A Class H in Wisconsin is punishable by up to 6 years in state prison, a maximum fine of $10,000, or both imprisonment and a fine.
-Class H felonies are one of the most numerous classes of offense in Wisconsin.
-(Wis.
-Stat. § 939.50.)
+A Class H felony in Wisconsin is a criminal offense punishable by up to 6 years in state prison, a maximum fine of $10,000, or both (Wis.
+Stat. § 939.50).
+Common offenses under a Class H felony include battery, drunk driving (4th offense OWI), drug possession, and weapons violations.

 Types of Class H Felony